patrickgault/Household-Data-Analysis/README.md

 3) ArcPy Site Package
 4) Household Survey data with latitude longitude coordinates and an area of interest polygon shapefile

-Note: I created this as my final project for a class called Programming for Geospatial Applications but it supports that work that I am doing professionally.
+Note: I created this as my final project for a class called Programming for Geospatial Applications.
+It also supports that work that I am doing professionally.